 Problem 2.
 Fashion Retail Management

 In the dynamic world of fashion retail, efficiently managing inventory is pivotal for catering to the ever-evolving demands of customers who seek clothing, shoes, and accessories.
-To meet these demands, a class named "FashionRetailInventory" has been designed with updated functionality tailored to this specialized environment.
+To meet these demands, you need to design a class named "FashionRetailInventory" with updated functionality tailored to this specialized environment.

 Functionality